wandb/docs/docs/guides/app/features/panels/intro.md

 2. Modify the panel's settings.
 3. To change the panel to a different type, select the type and then configure the settings.
 4. Click **Apply**.

+### Move a panel

+To move a panel:

+1. Click the `...` menu for the panel.
+2. Click **Move**.
+3. If the workspace generates panels automatically, you must select a new section for the panel.
+If the workspace generates panels manually, you can select a new section or move the panel to the top level of the workspace.

+## Duplicate a panel

+To duplicate a panel:

+1. At the top of the panel, click the `...` menu.
+2. Click **Duplicate**.

+If desired, you can customize or [move](#move-a-panel) the duplicated panel.

 ### Remove panels